mehmetkahya0/temp-mail/README.md

 ## 📜 License

-This project is licensed under the MIT License with specific commercial restrictions - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Special License with specific commercial restrictions - see the [LICENSE](LICENSE) file for details.

 **Important:** While you can use this project for personal and educational purposes, commercial use requires explicit permission from the project author.